Mert-l/Research_platfrom_public/README.md

 2. Local API: stores button mappings, sound files, and button-press logs in `mock_device/`.
 3. Arduino Nano ESP32: reads 4 physical buttons, plays audio, and posts press logs to the API.

+The app can be accessed here: [Open the app](https://parrots-public.vercel.app/)

 ---

 ## Requirements